Rordan1/AWS-Security-Best-Practices/control_tower/readme.md

 ![alt text](Screenshot_22-11-2024_125136_us-east-1.console.aws.amazon.com.jpeg)

 # Options to choose Identity and ensure logging
-## - The cloudtrail requires manual set up (as can be seen from the logging folder)
+## - The cloudtrail required manual set up (as can be seen from the logging folder)

 ![alt text](Screenshot_22-11-2024_10012_us-east-1.console.aws.amazon.com.jpeg)